ilikescience/mhs11/src/assets/writing/generative-art-og-images.md

 ---
-title: Generative art opengraph preview images
+title: Generative art Open Graph preview images
 date: 2022-10-29
 ---

 I like writing and sharing essays on twitter.
 I especially like the way the link previews look when they have images that stand out in the timeline.
 In the past, I’ve created illustrations for each of my posts.
 But I have two problems: 1.
 Creating illustrations takes time, and 2.
 I’m not good at it.

-Fortunately, [Zach Leatherman](https://www.zachleat.com/web/automatic-opengraph/) wrote up a potential solution to my problems: his site automatically generates nice-looking images that include the title, date, and site name.
+Fortunately, [Zach Leatherman](https://www.zachleat.com/web/automatic-Open Graph/) wrote up a potential solution to my problems: his site automatically generates nice-looking images that include the title, date, and site name.
 But I’m a glutton for punishment.
 I wanted to take it one step further.
 A terrible idea stuck itself in my brain:

 What if each preview image was a piece of generative art?